st3phano/cpp-how-to-program-10-e/README.md

 -Using floating-point numbers in a manner that assumes they’re represented exactly (e.g. using them in comparisons for equality or to perform precise monetary calculations) can lead to incorrect results.
 Floating-point numbers are represented only approximately.

--For all but the most performance-intensive situations, apply the following rule of thumb: First, make your code simple and correct; then make it fast and small, but only if necessary.
+<strong>-For all but the most performance-intensive situations, apply the following rule of thumb: First, make your code simple and correct; then make it fast and small, but only if necessary.</strong>

 -Consider the expression (i != 0) && (10 / i == 2).
 The dependent condition (10 / i== 2) must appear after the && operator to prevent the possibility of division by zero.